-Glossary (1/4)
+Glossary (1/3)

-Term Definition Explanation AMS Address Management System A service provided by the U.S. Postal Service that allows subscribers to verify the existence of an address, and to standardize it into proper format.
+Term Definition Explanation AMS Address Management System A service provided by the U.S. Postal Service that allows users to verify the existence of an address, and to standardize it into proper format.
 API Application Programming Interface A code that allows two software programs to interact with one another.
-The API defines the correct methods by which a developer can write a program that requests services from another application.
-BPO Business Process Outsourcing The process of contracting non-primary business activities to a third-party vendor (e.g., consumer support / service, manual review support).
+The API defines the correct methods by which a developer can write a program that requests services from another application. ВРО Business Process Outsourcing The process of contracting non-primary business activities to a third-party vendor (e.g., consumer support / service, manual review support).
 BQP Benefit Qualifying Person If an individual is not eligible for the Lifeline Program discount, but has a child or dependent that is eligible, the individual qualifies for Lifeline based on the status of their child/dependent.
 The eligible child/dependent, in this case, is the BQP. СМА Computer Matching Agreement The computerized comparison of records for the purpose of establishing or verifying eligibility for a federal benefit program.
 Dispute resolution Dispute resolution process A process by which USAC, through the National Verifier, will review an adverse decision upon the request of the applicant.
 FCC Federal Communications Commission An independent agency of the United States Federal Government charged with regulating interstate and international communications by radio, television, wire, satellite and cable in all US states and territories.
-Form 497 Form filled out by Lifeline SPs to claim Lifeline subsidies Form for service providers that have provided eligible consumers with Lifeline Program-supported service to receive reimbursement for providing service at discounted rates.
+Form 497 Form filled out by Lifeline SPs to claim Lifeline subsidies Form for service providers that have provided eligible consumers with Lifeline Program- supported service to receive reimbursement for providing service at discounted rates.
 This form is no longer being used to receive reimbursement after the December 2017 data month.
+Carriers can file claims for reimbursement in the Lifeline Claims System (LCS).

-Glossary (2/4)
+Glossary (2/3)